About Song Contest

 Judging

 Five judges, who are prominent figures in music or Hawaiian language, score each performance on a rubric of established criteria.
-Two music judges evaluate each song's musical quality and interpretation.
-Two language judges evaluate the pronunciation and flow of each song's use of Hawaiian language.
+Two music judges evaluate each song's musical quality and interpretation, and two language judges evaluate the pronunciation and flow of each song's use of Hawaiian language.
 An overall judge scores both categories.

 Scores are tallied outside the arena during the intermission and Hōʻike by two Kamehameha faculty members – usually math teachers.
-These scores determine the award winners.
+These scores determine most of the award winners.

 Hōʻike